 Misconceptions around the pointlessness of HR continue to threaten SMEs from thriving.
 From increasing productivity through more efficient processes, to ensuring that your business remains compliant against the introduction of increasingly complex legislation, myhrtoolkit makes sure that your business adheres to HR best practice.

-To find out how myhrtoolkit can help your business maintain GDPR compliance, sign up to our webinar to watch myhrtoolkit’s Managing Director and ex employment lawyer Jon Curtis talk you through all of the main points.
+To find out how myhrtoolkit can help your business maintain GDPR compliance, sign up to our webinar to watch myhrtoolkit’s founder Jon Curtis talk you through all of the main points.

 Written by Kate Taylor